ja-guerrero/envsync/README.md

 ## Contributing

 Issues and PRs welcome.
-This project is early — the most valuable contributions right now are:
+The most valuable contributions right now are:

 1. Real-world `.env` files that trip up the parser (open an issue with a reproduction).
 2. Feedback on schema expressiveness: what do you wish you could declare that you can't?